Bobbybear007/NebulaBrowser/documentation/FEATURES.md

 -   **Search History:** A list of all the searches you have made.
 -   **Clear History:** You can clear your history at any time from the settings page.

+### Downloads Manager

+Reliably download files with progress and controls.

+-   **Progress & State:** Each download shows received/total bytes and status.
+-   **Pause/Resume/Cancel:** Control active downloads where the server supports resuming.
+-   **Open or Reveal:** Open downloaded files directly or show them in your file manager.
+-   **Safe Filenames:** Files are saved to your OS Downloads folder with automatic de-duplication.

 ### Performance Monitoring

 Nebula includes built-in tools to help you monitor the browser's performance.